Table of contents

 “If the trial judge’s finding depends to any substantial degree on the credibility of the witness, the finding must stand unless it can be shown that the trial judge ‘has failed to use or has palpably misused his advantage’3 or has acted on evidence which was ‘inconsistent with facts incontrovertibly established by the evidence’ or which was ‘glaringly improbable’.”4

-Although Callinan J considered that the test in Devries was higher than was needed by applicable legislation and the decision of the lower Court could just simply be “wrong”.
+Callinan J considered that the test in Devries was higher than was needed by applicable legislation and the decision of the lower court could just simply be “wrong”.

 Facts of the case